-- 30. Subject to Section V, at the latest seven and a half months before the Review Meeting, each Contracting Party shall submit its National Report pursuant to Article 5 of the Convention as a data file to the secure and restricted database for access to all Contracting Parties, and in a printed version to the Secretariat of the Review Meeting for documentation. - 31.
+- 30. Subject to Section V, at the latest seven and a half months before the Review Meeting, each Contracting Party shall submit its National Report pursuant to Article 5 of the Convention as an electronic (PDF) file to the secure and restricted database for access to all Contracting Parties. - 31.
 A time limit of four months before the Review Meeting is set for the receipt of questions and comments by the Contracting Parties, posted on to the secure and restricted database.
 Contracting Parties should make every effort to comply with this time limit, in the common interest of having an orderly and productive review process.
 After that time, the Country Group Coordinator will assure himself/herself that a compilation of all the questions raised and comments made on each National Report is available on the secure and restricted database. - 32.
 By means of the secure and restricted database, all questions and comments are made available to all Contracting Parties and to all Officers of the Review Meeting.
 If necessary, the Coordinator will pass the compilation of the questions raised and the comments made to each Country Group member and to the other Country Group Coordinators, who will distribute it to their Country Group members. - 33.
 In addition to compiling the written comments and questions, the Coordinator will objectively analyze the comments and questions and identify any trends in them in order to streamline the discussion and focus it on important topics.
 This analysis should be sent to the Contracting Parties concerned, for clarification, before distribution.

 The Country Group Coordinator should provide the analysis of questions and comments to the Contracting Parties two months prior to the Review Meeting.